 - Pipeline generated

-#4 – Open Doors with Prospective Clients We Do Know
+#4 – Open Doors with prospects We Do Know

 The promise of inbound marketing was big and lofty — just publish and let clients come to you.
 But the reality is more nuanced.
-The fact of the matter is that few firms generate the bulk of their new business opportunities inbound.
+The reality is few firms generate the bulk of their new business opportunities inbound.
 In fact, most firms already know which clients they’d really like to be doing business with.
 Often, they even know those clients hire firms like theirs on a regular basis.
 The challenge has been that the doors into those client relationships have been closed.
 In this case, thought leadership is used as a lever to pry them open.
 In situations like these the best strategy is often to apply an account-based marketing approach to the thought leadership program.
 Identify pressing issues within key target accounts and invest thought leadership resources against those issues.
+For this objective, use these metrics:

 - Meetings generated